thgrund/SuperDirtMixer/README.md

 ```

 For more in depth configuration options you can have a look into the helpfile.
 This is accessable in SuperCollider when your cursor is on `SuperDirtMixer` and you press i.e. `Command + D` on MacOS.

+## Preset management

+You can load and overwrite existing preset files within the SuperDirtMixer ui.
+However to add new preset files, you need to create an empty json file within you preset folder.
+The default one is the preset folder within the SuperDirtMixer Quark.

+The SuperDirtMixer is only shipped with one single `Default.json` file.

+When you created a new file in your preset folder, then you need to restart the SuperDirtMixer.
+After the reload, you should have access to the newly created preset file.

 ## Control the mixer with TidalCycles